-This gorgeous Vegan Ricotta and Asparagus Tart has a gluten free cornmeal crust.
-It’s a great vegan/vegetarian spring appetizer and the perfect way to use up all of the asparagus you bought this week!
+This gorgeous Vegan Asparagus Ricotta Tart has a gluten free cornmeal crust.
+It's a great vegan/vegetarian spring appetizer and the perfect way to use up all of the asparagus you bought this week!
 The vegan ricotta filling is made with macadamia nuts, cashews and plenty of fresh herbs.

 In addition to asparagus, we're loading up on ramps, rhubarb, peas, radishes, leeks and fresh herbs.
 They're all such fresh, vibrants ingredients and we've been having so much fun experimenting in the kitchen.